wenyeming333/LargeBatchBBB/README.md

 # LargeBatchBBB
 The flip_bbb.py file has a tabular_logger dependency which uses python3.
-To use python2, just comment out everything that dependson it.
+To use python2, just comment out everything that depends on it.
 To run the large batch BBB,

 ```